Kit Products

 With a File Import

-You can break a Kit Product relationship via an import.
+You can break a Kit Product relationship via a file import.
 The steps are similar to the Bulk Kit creation:

-5. Press Click to upload file > Select the filled-in template from your computer > Import
+5. Press Click to upload file > Select the filled-in template from your computer > Click Import.

 Assemble & Disassemble Independent Kits

-In order to move inventory from your components to your Independent Kit parents or vice versa, you need to Assemble or Disassemble your kits.
-You can do this either individually for one kit, or in bulk with a file import.
+In order to redistribute inventory from your components to your Independent Kit parents or vice versa, you need to assemble or disassemble your kits.
+You can do this either individually or in bulk with a file import.

 Individually